Computer model locks in Chargers vs. Patriots picks, score prediction

 The 2025 NFL season marked New England Patriots quarterback Drake Maye's arrival on the scene as a top-level QB.
 The young MVP candidate will now get his first taste of the playoffs when the Patriots host Justin Herbert and the Los Angeles Chargers on Sunday Night Football during Super Wild Card Weekend.
 Jim Harbaugh's club has experience on its side, and while the Chargers have an inferior record (11-6 to New England's 14-3), they played a far tougher schedule.

 Kickoff from Gillette Stadium is set for 8 p.m.
 ET.
 The Patriots are 3.5-point favorites in the latest Chargers vs. Patriots odds from DraftKings, while the over/under for total points scored is 45.5.
-The Patriots are -197 money line favorites (wager $197 to win $100), while the Chargers are +163 underdogs.
+New England's over/under for total points scored is 24.5, while Los Angeles' is 20.5.
 Before making any Chargers vs. Patriots picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Chargers vs. Patriots on Sunday